Ferdinand I of Naples: The Aragonese Court

 Ferrante, therefore, placed himself in a placid calm, marked the same footsteps of King Alfonso his Father, and did not neglect in these years of happiness and peace the need to reorganize the kingdom and enrich it with new arts and provide it with provided laws and institutes, also making at his court men of letters and illustrious in all sorts of sciences, and above all professors of civil and canonical law.
 In his reign, in addition to the splendor of the royal house, letters and writers flourished.
-In these years Naples had a flourishing golden age similar to the one it was in the reign of Charles II of Anjou for the promotion of art and for the many royals who adorned its palace, in fact Ferrante had numerous offspring like Carlo which increased its prestige.
-The Royal House of Naples in these times did not have to envy any court of the major princes of Europe, because one day in a feast celebrated in Naples more than fifty people of this royal family appeared, so much so that it was believed that they could never to finish.
+In these years Naples had a golden age similar to the one it was in the reign of Charles II of Anjou for the promotion of art and for the many royals who adorned its palace, in fact Ferrante had numerous offspring like Carlo which increased its prestige.
+The Royal House of Naples in these times did not have to envy any court of the major princes of Europe, because one day in a feast celebrated in Naples more than fifty people of this royal family appeared, so much so that it was believed that they could never finish.

 Foreign Policy During the Golden Age

-In 1471 Ferrante made alliances with England, with Burgundy and with the Republic of Venice.
+In 1471, Ferrante made alliances with England, with Burgundy and with the Republic of Venice.

 In this moment of peace, the Turkish danger reappeared with the conquest of the Venetian island of Negroponte by Mohammed II.
 Venice and Naples immediately undertook unitary actions of the fleets in the Aegean, slowing down the Ottoman expansionism.
 France and the Duchy of Milan unsuccessfully tried to thwart the alliance, potentially very dangerous for their Mediterranean interests.
 But it was instead Ferrante's ambition that decreed the end of the alliance, when in 1473 he demanded the possession of the island of Cyprus, protectorate of the Serenissima, proposing in complete secrecy to marry his son Alfonso with a daughter of King James.
 All this took place with the complicity of Pope Sixtus IV, who did not look favorably on Venetian expansionism in the Aegean.

 In the rapid game of alliances and account-alliances that characterized the era, on 2 November 1474 an alliance pact was signed between Galeazzo Maria Sforza, Duke of Milan, and the Republics of Florence and Venice.
 Ferrante responded by contrasting the coalition with the State of the Church, stipulated in January 1475.
 On the occasion of the Jubilee of that year, Ferrante went to Rome together with some barons of the Kingdom, and the trip constituted an opportunity to further strengthen, through the alliance, the links between the Papal State and the Neapolitan kingdom.
 Thus two antithetical blocs were created, which again threatened peace in Italy.
 Ferrante, with his diplomacy made up of moves and countermoves, also forged ties with the Duke of Ferrara and the King of Hungary, who, as mentioned, had married two of his daughters.